smalcolmbrown/V3-Sprinter-Melzi_1_01/README.md

 All instances of V3 specific code on Sprinter_Melzi_Play.pde is now enclosed in #ifdef V3, #else and #endif as required

 I2C_LCD needs F Malpartida's NewLiquidCrystal library.
-Ddownload the repository from https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads and put it in your documents/arduino/libraries folder and restart your ide.
+Download the repository from https://bitbucket.org/fmalpartida/new-liquidcrystal/downloads and put it in your documents/arduino/libraries folder and restart your ide.

 You need to modify libuary file LiquidCrystal_I2C_ByVac.h to get the program to compile in Arduino 0023